Information relating to the Seniors Section at Beeston Fields Golf Club

 navy blue sweater and white polo shirt, both embroidered with the Club Badge.

-This competition will be played in two divisions:
+This Competition will be in 2 Divisions